EA31337/Strategy-XTrendLine/README.md

 [![Discuss][gh-discuss-badge]][gh-discuss-link]
 [![License][license-image]][license-link]

-Strategy based on the Demo indicator.
+Strategy based on the XTrendLineX indicator.

-This is example demo strategy for the demonstration purposes.
+This is example xtrendlinex strategy for the xtrendlinexnstration purposes.

 ## Dependencies